Braddock, Pennsylvania: History

 During the early 1900s many immigrants settled in Braddock, primarily from Croatia, Slovenia, and Hungary.

 Braddock lost its importance with the collapse of the steel industry in the United States in the 1970s and 1980s.
 This coincided with the crack cocaine epidemic of the early 1980s, and the combination of the two woes nearly destroyed the community.
-In 1988, Braddock was designated a financially distressed municipality.
+In 1988, Braddock was designated a financially distressed municipality under Act 47.
 The entire water distribution system was rebuilt in 1990-1991 at a cost of $4.7 million, resulting in a fine system where only 5% of piped water is deemed "unaccounted-for".
-From its peak in the 1920s, Braddock has since lost 90% of its population.
+As of the early 2020s, Braddock's population is approximately 90% reduced from a peak of about 20,000 in the 1920s.
+In July of 2023, the city officially exited Act 47 status.

 John Fetterman, mayor of Braddock from 2006 until his 2019 inauguration as Lieutenant Governor of Pennsylvania, launched a campaign to attract new residents to the area from the artistic and creative communities.
 He also initiated various revitalization efforts, including the nonprofit organization Braddock Redux.
-Fetterman appeared in various media to discuss his vision of Braddock's needs, including PBS, The Colbert Report on Comedy Central, CNN, Fox News, CNBC, and The New York Times.
-In the UK, The Guardian and the BBC have reported on him.
-He has also had his own episode on Hulu's original series A Day in the Life.
-John Fetterman has went on to become one of the two United States Senators from Pennsylvania after a tough election in the 2022 midterms.
+In the 2022 midterms, Fetterman became the first US Senator from Pennsylvania to hail from Braddock, and the second member of Congress, after Matthew A. Dunn.

 Since 1974, Braddock resident Tony Buba has made many films.
-One of his earlier films is Justice League centering on the borough and its industrial decline, including Struggles in Steel.
+One of his earlier films is Struggles in Steel.
 In September 2010, the IFC and Sundance television channels showed the film Ready to Work: Portraits of Braddock, produced by the Levi Strauss corporation.
 This film interviews many of the local residents and shows their efforts to revitalize the town.